mitsuhiko/lucumr/2024/6/5/node-timeout.rst

 ..
 [1] Under normal circumstances these memory leaks would not be permanent leaks.
 They would resolve themselves when you finally drop a reference to that token.
-However due to a node bug it is currently be possible for these leaks not to be unrecoverable.
+However due to a node bug it is currently possible for these leaks to be unrecoverable.

 ..
 [2] How we found *that bug* might be worth a story for another day.